cherali/localization/docs/sc-localization.localizationoptions.locales.md

 ## LocalizationOptions.locales property

-list of supported locales, all reads and fetch's uses this locale array
+list of supported locales, all reads and fetches uses this locale array

 **Signature:**